dakhama-mehdi/RTI-PC/README.md

 # PREREQUISITE :

 * Win10 on workgroup or domain
-* if you want connect to remote Win10 machine pls enable Winrm (by Gpo or on cmd.Exe with winrmqc )
+* if you want to connect to remote Win10 machine pls enable Winrm (by Gpo or on cmd.Exe with winrmqc )

 # How to use :